The Difference Between Baking Soda and Baking Powder

 How to substitute baking soda for baking powder

-You can substitute baking soda for baking powder, if you increase the amount of acidic ingredients in the recipe to offset the baking soda.
+If you have a baking recipe that calls for baking powder and you only have baking soda, you may be able to substitute if you increase the amount of acidic ingredients in the recipe to offset the baking soda.
 You’ll also need much less baking soda as it is 3 times as powerful as baking powder.
 You’ll need about a teaspoon of vinegar or lemon juice for every 1/2 teaspoon of baking soda.

 You can also easily make your own baking powder.